mhdsafvankp/weather_app/README.md

 ## Getting Started

-This Weather App Aplication , here detect the current location weather and we can search wether for a specified locations aswell
+This is a Weather App Aplication ,
+Here detect the current location weather and we can search weather for a specified locations aswell.

-one Login is mandatory, if don't have account create it using email
+Login is mandatory, if don't have account create it using email

 A few resources to get you started if this is your first Flutter project: